 Requirements Completed Scholarship Application, an essay that explains the work or project completed, and a letter of recommendation from a project supervisor or Faculty Advisor.
-Completed applications must be submitted to the Enrollment Center no later than June 30.
-Renewability Full-time enrollment; Completion of renewability form submitted to Student Life.
+Completed applications must be submitted to the Enrollment Center no later than June 1.
+Renewability Full-time enrollment; Completion of renewability form submitted to the Office of Student Life.